hexe-rs/Hexe/README.md

 ## Why Hexe?

-"Hexe" is German for witch.
+1. "Hexe" is German for witch.
 It denotes the use of magic bitboards within this project.

-It also refers to Clarke's Third Law: "Any sufficiently advanced technology is indistinguishable from magic."
+2. It refers to Clarke's Third Law: "Any sufficiently advanced technology is indistinguishable from magic."

-Also, if she weighs the same as a duck... she's made of wood.
+3. If she weighs the same as a duck... she's made of wood.
 And therefore...

 ## License